↑

 Instructions

-• Heat the olive oil in a Dutch oven over medium-high.
+• Heat the olive oil in a Dutch oven or large, deep skillet over medium-high heat.
 Add the curry powder and cook, stirring often, for 1 minute.

-• Stir in the garlic, tomato paste, and peppers.
-Cook until the peppers are just starting to soften, about 3-4 minutes.
+• Stir in the bell peppers, onion, garlic and tomato paste.
+Cook until the peppers and onion are just starting to soften, about 3-4 minutes.

-• Season the beef with the salt and pepper and add it to the pot.
-Cook until it’s done through, about 5 minutes.
+• Season the beef with the salt and pepper and add it to the pan.
+Brown on all sides.
+It's okay if the beef isn't cooked through at this point.

 • Pour in the coconut milk and add the sugar.
 Cover, leaving one end slightly open to vent, and cook for about 30-35 minutes, stirring occasionally.